 So while you have access to SSD, WiFi card, and RAM, there is no sense of upgrading them, at least not right out of the box as you’re getting pretty good specs pre-installed.

-You may like to check out: Top 10 Best Desktop Replacement Laptops of 2020 – Upgradable Like PCs!
+You may like to check out: Top 10 Best Desktop Replacement Laptops Right Now – Upgradable Like PCs!

 The Asus ROG Zephyrus G14 wears the crown of the most powerful 14-inch gaming laptop with pride, and it thrashes the competition with its performance.
 While it might not be the most graphically capable thin and light machine, it indeed is an excellent performer overall.
 Plus, its battery life goes on and on.
 We have never seen a gaming laptop with such a long battery life.